darija-open-dataset/dataset/README.md

-# darija-dictionary
+# Darija Open Dataset

 <p>
   <img width="150" align='right' src="./images/doda_logo.png">
   <!--- credits to [https://www.freeflagicons.com/country/morocco/sphere_icon/download/] --->
 </p>

-Having advanced IT solutions that are well adapted to the Moroccan context passes inevitably through understanding Moroccan dialect.
-Hence, darija (Moroccan dialect) should be an active player in the domain of Natural Language Processing (NLP).

-However, it turns out that step 0 in any serious engagement with darija in NLP will consist of translating its vocabulary to the widely used and most documented language in this field, namely English.
+Darija Open Dataset (DODa) is an open-source project for the Moroccan dialect.
+With more than 18,000 entries DODa is arguably the largest open-source collaborative project for Darija <=> English translation built for Natural Language Processing purposes.
+In fact, besides semantic categorization, DODa also adopts a syntactic one, presents words under different spellings, offers verb-to-noun and masculine-to-feminine correspondences, contains the conjugation of hundreds of verbs in different tenses, as well as more that 7000 translated sentences.

-This open source project aims to be a reference in addressing this issue.
-We hope for the contribution of the Moroccan IT community in order to build up the largest dataset of darija-english vocabulary which will serve as a pedestal for any future application of NLP to benefit Moroccan people.
+This open source project aims to be a reference in NLP Darija.
+We hope for the contribution of the Moroccan IT community in order to provide a pedestal for any future application of NLP for the benefit of Moroccans.

 ---
 [![DODa video](./images/video_img.png)](https://www.youtube.com/watch?v=IZWuEy7yLB0)